-This magic learning DVD also provides tricks for every level, though the majority of the tricks are meant for beginner level magicians.
+This magic learning DVD also provides tricks for every level, though most tricks are meant for beginner level magicians.

-Moreover, because many of the tricks use a regular playing card deck as opposed to a trick deck require the deck be pre-arranged.
+Moreover, because many of the tricks use a regular playing card deck instead of a trick deck, they require the deck to be pre-arranged.
 While this is not much of an issue for the first deck, it definitely makes pulling off an encore a bit difficult unless you plan to run to another room to rearrange the deck again.

-In terms of the DVD’s instructions, this too has a bit of good an bad.
+In terms of the DVD’s instructions, this too has a bit of good and bad.
 Like many of the DVDs on our list, the presentation is nothing to write home about.
 The performer, Gerry Griffin, is a highly respected magician in the community and does an excellent job instructing.
 His instructions are clear and easy to understand as he walks you through the tricks step-by-step.
-That said, the DVD video quality is fairly poor since it is a port from a VHS recording.
+The DVD video quality is fairly poor since it is a port from a VHS recording.

 4. Modern Coin Magic By Magic Makers 170 Coin Tricks & Moves – Best Coin Trick Magic Learning DVD

-When comparing the two, magic card tricks and magic coin tricks both have something similar going for them: they do not require a significant number of props to pull off.
-In this regard, magic coin tricks actually have the advantage as they generally do not require more than a single coin though it may need to be a somewhat uncommon coin depending on the size of your hands.
+When comparing the two, magic card tricks and magic coin tricks, both have something similar going for them: they do not require a significant number of props to pull off.
+In this regard, magic coin tricks actually have the advantage as they generally do not require more than a single coin though it may need to be a somewhat uncommon coin depending on your hands’ size.
 On the flip side, magic coin tricks are often not as impressive as magic card tricks, so it is a matter of which you prefer.

 The Modern Coin Magic learning DVD is another product we reviewed made by the prolific magic company, Magic Makers.
 This DVD set also has the advantage of providing the most magic tricks out of any other product we saw.
 The 170 magic coin tricks taught by the Modern Coin Magic DVD set is 50 more magic tricks than the next closest competitor.
 Of course, it is not always simply a matter of quantity.